thesandi99/gotit/README.md

 ---
 ## About

-Welcome to Moseca, your personal web application designed to redefine your music experience.
-Whether you're a musician looking to remix your favorite songs, a karaoke enthusiast, or a music lover wanting to dive deeper into your favorite tracks, Moseca is for you.
+ musician looking to remix your favorite songs, a karaoke enthusiast, or a music lover wanting to dive deeper into your favorite tracks, Moseca is for you.